 All potential 4-H volunteers apply by completing the WSU 4-H Volunteer Application Forms.
 Member and Leader safety and acceptance is our top priority, so all applicants must also agree to participate in a reference and background check.
 Once approved, volunteers receive direct training on youth development and program planning by 4-H staff.

 Let’s chat!
 You can call, email or visit the WSU King County Extension office to learn how to make an impact in the lives of local youth and your community.
 We’ll want to know what hobbies/subjects/roles you’re interested in, what level of commitment you’re seeking, and if you’re looking to join an existing program/club or start something new!
 Contact Nancy Baskett at firstname.lastname@example.org or 253-224-2884

 What do 4-H volunteers do?

 Many 4-H volunteers are Club Leaders.
 As a Club Leader, you provide guidance, teach life skills and share what you love (cooking, art, engineering, fishing, cattle… and so much more) with youth.
 Most 4-H Leaders work in partnerships within the same 4-H Club, as General Leaders, Project Leaders and/or Resources Leaders.

 There are many other ways to help, including volunteering as a Volunteer Educator, training and supporting fellow 4-H volunteers, becoming an Outreach Educator, showcasing 4-H activities and information at local events, and holding a position on a local or statewide 4-H Council or committee.

-To learn more about volunteering with 4-H contact us!
 The possibilities are endless; 4-H is ignited by the passion of volunteers and the youth they mentor.